 4. Highlight Relevant Educational Strengths & Teaching Skills

-You’ve established your background in the first paragraph of the teacher or substitute teacher cover letter.
+You’ve established your background in the first paragraph of the teacher cover letter.

 The following paragraph needs to refer to the teacher job requirements for the position to which you’re applying.